FOREX-Dollar slips after U.S. jobs report signals dovish Fed

 * Data shows low U.S. wage inflation

-* ISM U.S. factory activity rises to 57.1 in July (Updates prices, adds comments)
+* ISM U.S. factory activity rises to 57.1 in July (Updates prices, adds comments, changes dateline; previous LONDON)

 By Sam Forgione

-NEW YORK, Aug 1 The U.S. dollar was on track for its biggest daily loss against a basket of major currencies in over three weeks on Friday after the U.S. government's July employment report showed no signs of wage inflation, supporting a continued dovish stance from the Federal Reserve.
+NEW YORK, Aug 1 The U.S. dollar dipped against a basket of major currencies on Friday after the U.S. government's July employment report showed no signs of wage inflation, supporting a continued dovish stance from the Federal Reserve.

 The Labor Department said U.S. nonfarm payrolls increased 209,000 last month, below economists' expectations for an increase of 233,000, while the unemployment rate unexpectedly rose to 6.2 percent.
-Data for May and June were revised to show a total of 15,000 more jobs created than previously reported.
+Data for May and June, meanwhile, were revised to show a total of 15,000 more jobs created than previously reported.

-The index, however, posted its third straight weekly gain, largely on the view that recovering U.S. economic growth would pave the way for a more hawkish Fed.
+The dollar index held losses after The Institute for Supply Management (ISM) said its index of national factory activity rose to 57.1 in July.
+That was the highest since April 2011.

-The dollar had little reaction to The Institute for Supply Management reporting its index of national factory activity rose to 57.1 in July, holding its losses.
-The ISM reading was the highest since April 2011.
+"The ISM reflects underlying strength in the U.S. economy" but was overshadowed by the employment report, said Shaun Osborne, currency strategist at TD Securities.

 Consumer sentiment for July, meanwhile, was slightly below expectations.
 Thomson Reuters/University of Michigan's final July reading on the overall index on consumer sentiment came in at 81.8, a touch below the 82.0 estimate.

-The yield on benchmark 10-year U.S. Treasury notes dipped to 2.51 percent, from 2.56 percent late Thursday.
+The yield on benchmark 10-year U.S. Treasury notes edged down to 2.53 percent, from 2.56 percent late Thursday.
 (Reporting by Sam Forgione; Editing by Dan Grebler)

 * UK parliament passes Brexit bill as Scotland demands referendum